Happy Earth Day! What is your Earth Day Resolution?

 What changes will you make this Earth Day?
 Do you have favorite green hygiene products that I didn’t mention?

-Visit the Hearth & Soul Link Party for more great tips!
+Visit the Hearth & Soul Link Party and To Grandma’s House We Go! for more great tips!

 10 thoughts on “Go Green in 2017: Clean Up Your Hygiene Routine!”

 This is a thought-provoking post!
 We have stricter rules around what products may contain in the UK but I’m sure we still have plenty of chemicals.
 You’ve shared some great ideas, products and resources, Becca, and I’m so glad you shared this post with us at Hearth and Soul.

 Pingback: Seventh Generation Coconut Care Baby Lotion review | The Earthling's Handbook